King of the Romans

-King of the Romans (Rex Romanorum; König der Römer) was the title used by the king of Germany following his election by the princes from the reign of Henry II (1002–1024) onward.
+King of the Romans (Rex Romanorum; König der Römer) was the title used by the king of East Francia following his election by the princes from the reign of Henry II (1002–1024) onward.

-The title originally referred to any German king between his election until his being crowned Emperor by the Pope.
+The title originally referred to any German king between his election and coronation as Holy Roman Emperor by the Pope.
 The title was also used to designate the successor to the throne elected during the lifetime of a sitting Emperor.
-From the 16th century onwards, as German kings adopted the title of Emperor-elect and ceased to be crowned by the Pope, the title continued to be used solely for a elected successor to the throne during his predecessor's lifetime.
+From the 16th century onwards, as German kings adopted the title of Emperor-elect and ceased to be crowned by the Pope, the title continued to be used solely for an elected successor to the throne during his predecessor's lifetime.

 The actual title varied over time.
 During the Ottonian period, it was King of the Franks (German: König der Franken, Latin: Rex Francorum), from the late Salian period it was King of the Romans (German: König der Römer, Lat.: Rex Romanorum).
 In the Modern Period, the title King in Germania (German: König in Germanien, Lat.: Germaniae Rex) came into use.
-Finally, modern German historiography established the term Roman-German King (Römisch-deutscher König) to differentiate it both from the classical Roman Emperor as well as from the modern German Emperor.
+Finally, modern German historiography established the term Roman-German King (Römisch-deutscher König) to differentiate it from the classical Roman Emperor as well as from the Roman-German Emperor and from the modern German Emperor.

 Ruling kings

 History and usage

 The territory of East Francia was not referred to as the Kingdom of Germany or Regnum Teutonicum by contemporary sources until the 11th century.
-During this time, the king's claim to coronation was increasingly contested by the papacy culminating in the fierce Investiture Controversy.
+During this time, the king's claim to coronation was increasingly contested by the papacy, culminating in the fierce Investiture Controversy.
 After the Salian heir apparent Henry IV, a six-year-old minor, had been elected to rule the Empire in 1056 he adopted Romanorum Rex as a title to emphasize his sacred entitlement to be crowned Emperor by the Pope.
 Pope Gregory VII insisted on using the derogatory term Teutonicorum Rex ("King of the Germans") in order to imply that Henry's authority was merely local and did not extend over the whole Empire.
 Henry continued to regularly use the title Romanorum Rex until he finally was crowned Emperor by Antipope Clement III in 1084.
 Henry's successors imitated this practice, and were also called Romanorum Rex before and Romanorum Imperator after their Roman coronations.